Diu Gujarat, India Travel Guide

 A living museum, showing its Indo-Portuguese heritage.

-Diu remained a Portuguese territory until 1961, when it was incorporated into India along with Goa and Daman.
-This history Diu a museum that shows life as it was, offering visitors a straight connection to a fascinating colonial chapter.
+Diu remained a Portuguese territory until 1961, when it used to be incorporated into India along with Goa and Daman.
+This history Diu a museum that shows life as it was, offering visitors a direct connection to an intriguing colonial chapter.

 The island's architecture, specifically the grand Diu Fort and old churches, reflects its Portuguese colonial past.
-These constructions are enduring symbols of the island's key importance and its layered history.
+These constructions are enduring symbols of the island's key importance and its complex history.

 Diu's cultural identity is an unique blend of Indian and Portuguese influences, evident in its customs, cuisine, and local lifestyle.
 This fusion creates a distinct atmosphere for visitors.